 Zane Ford and the Truth About PPA Challenger vs Premier Events

 Published on

-Zane Ford’s appearance at a PPA Challenger match caused controversy—but was it unethical or part of the pro system?
+Zane Ford’s appearance in mixed doubles at the PPA Challenger in Punta Gorda became a hot topic during a match in the back draw—but was it unethical as claimed or part of the pro system?
 We dive into the drama, the ladder system, and why PPA Challenger events matter more than people think.

+Zane Ford and the Truth About PPA Challenger vs Premier Events